Why Are They Called Cardinal Directions

 Why Are They Called Cardinal Directions?

 The term "cardinal directions" refers to the four primary points on a compass: North, South, East, and West.
 But have you ever wondered why they are called "cardinal"?
-On the flip side, these directions are foundational to navigation, geography, and even cultural symbolism.
+These directions are foundational to navigation, geography, and even cultural symbolism.
 The answer lies in the rich history of language, the evolution of navigation, and the Latin roots that shaped our understanding of the world.

 This is where a lot of people lose the thread.